stygiang/tankrc/README.md

 ## Layout
 - `TankRC_Master/TankRC_Master.ino` – Main ESP (master) sketch that wires up the runtime configuration wizard.
 Networking is disabled by default; define `TANKRC_ENABLE_NETWORK=1` before including `TankRC.h` (or via `platformio.ini`) to turn on Wi‑Fi/web control.
-- `TankRC_Slave/TankRC_Slave.ino` – Placeholder sketch for the secondary ESP.
-Drop in the logic you need once you're ready to bring up the second board.
+- `TankRC_Slave/TankRC_Slave.ino` – Drive/motor controller firmware that the master streams commands to over UART.
+Flash this to the ESP32 that physically hosts the TB6612s and battery monitor.
 - `tankrc_modules.cpp` – Pulls in every module implementation so the Arduino build system compiles the deeper folder structure without extra setup.
 - `TankRC.h`, `config/`, `control/`, `drivers/`, `features/`, `network/`, `logging/`, `time/` – Shared firmware modules (now copied inside `TankRC_Master/` so the Arduino IDE can compile everything from a single sketch folder).
 - `docs/` – System and hardware notes.